Concavity of spacetimes: Introduction

 For metric spaces, there is also a weaker notion of nonpositive curvature than CAT$(0)$-spaces, going back to a seminal work of Busemann \cite{Bu}, called the \emph{convexity} or the \emph{Busemann nonpositive curvature}.
 Let $(X,d)$ be a \emph{geodesic} space, i.e., any pair $x,y \in X$ of points can be joined by a curve $\gamma\colon [0,1] \lra X$ such that $\gamma(0)=x$, $\gamma(1)=y$ and $d(\gamma(s),\gamma(t))=|t-s|d(x,y)$ for all $s,t \in [0,1]$ (then $\gamma$ is called a \emph{minimizing geodesic}).
 We say that $(X,d)$ is \emph{locally convex} if every point $x \in X$ has a neighborhood $U$ such that, for any minimizing geodesics $\gamma_1,\gamma_2\colon [0,1] \lra X$ included in $U$, the function $t \longmapsto d(\gamma_1(t),\gamma_2(t))$ is convex.
 If we can take $U=X$, $(X,d)$ is said to be \emph{globally convex}.
 For Riemannian manifolds, local convexity is equivalent to having the nonpositive sectional curvature everywhere.

 An important feature of Busemann's convexity is that it does not rule out Finsler manifolds.
 For example, strictly convex Banach spaces are clearly globally convex, while only Hilbert spaces are CAT$(0)$ among Banach spaces.
 Therefore, it had been an intriguing problem to characterize convex spaces among Finsler manifolds.
 It was first shown in \cite{KVK} that a Berwald manifold, a special kind of Finsler manifold, of nonpositive flag curvature is locally convex (flag curvature in Finsler geometry corresponds to sectional curvature in Riemannian geometry).
 Then, \cite{KK} proved that a Berwald manifold is locally convex only if its flag curvature is nonpositive everywhere.
 Finally, it was established in \cite{IL} that a Finsler manifold is locally convex if and only if it is a Berwald manifold of nonpositive flag curvature.
-We refer to \cite{FG,HY} for recent studies of the structure of convex metric spaces, where we need to deal with the Finsler (non-Riemannian) nature of those spaces.
+We refer to \cite{FG} for a recent study of the structure of convex metric spaces, where we need to deal with the Finsler (non-Riemannian) nature of those spaces (see also \cite{Ke,HY} for related works concerning nonnegative curvature).

 As a Lorentzian counterpart to Busemann's convexity, the concavity of time separation functions on Lorentzian pre-length spaces of nonnegative curvature in the sense of triangle comparison was proved in \cite[Section~6]{BKR}.
-Moreover, a globalization result for such a concavity was established in \cite{EG} (see \Cref{rm:global}).
+Moreover, a globalization result for such a concavity was established in \cite{EG} (see Remark~\ref{rm:global}).
 Then, in comparison with convexity, it is natural to ask an analog to the above characterization of convex Finsler or Berwald manifolds.
 Our main theorem provides an answer to this question in the setting of Berwald spacetimes.

 \begin{theorem}[Characterizations of concavity] Let $(M,L)$ be a Berwald spacetime.
 Then, the following are equivalent. \begin{enumerate}[{\rm (I)}] \item $(M,L)$ has nonnegative flag curvature $\bK \ge 0$ in timelike directions, namely $\bK(v,w) \ge 0$ for every pair of linearly independent vectors $v,w \in T_xM$ such that $v$ is future-directed timelike. \item $(M,L)$ is locally concave. \item $(M,L)$ is locally timelike concave. \item $(M,L)$ has convex future capsules. \item $(M,L)$ has convex past capsules. \end{enumerate} \end{theorem}